fispiy/mathospayment/README.md

 ```

 This will:
-1. Generate all model data files
-2. Start a local web server
+1. Start a local web server
-3. Open the dashboard in your browser
+2. Open the dashboard in your browser

 The dashboard will be available at: `http://localhost:8000/web/dashboard.html`

 **Using CSV Upload:**
 - Upload your viral.app CSV file directly through the dashboard interface
+- Data is processed on-the-fly and automatically generates all model calculations
-- No need to commit CSV data to the repository
+- No data files are stored or committed to the repository
-- Data is processed on-the-fly via the API endpoint
+- CSV upload is the only way to generate dashboard data